 Then the others started to glow.
 And Cordelia had still been doing whatever it was she did.
 Pulling at their light until it faded away.

 After that it looked like they weren't possessed anymore.
 Three of them left, Kyle stayed.
 Kyle who wanted to be possessed again.
 Only not.

-Jonathan glances at the pen he had been cowering against.
-The Hyenas inside lie still, dead.
-Their definitely not hyenas anymore.
-That only leaves one option, Primals.
+Jonathan glanced at the pen he had been cowering against.
+The Hyenas inside lay still, dead.
+They were not hyenas anymore.
+That only left one option, Primal's.
 Spiritual Symbiotes, he'd called them.
-He wants one.
+He wanted one.

 "Me too."
-Jonathan says, speaking up for once in his life.
+Jonathan said, speaking up for once in his life.
 What's the worse that could happen?
-If she says no, he's no worse off than before.
+If she said no, he'd be no worse off than before.

 It takes everything he has to meet Cordelia's eyes when her stare bores into him.

 Jonathan's weak, but he's smart, and her pack needs that.
 Kyle isn't terribly strong himself.
 But he'll do, for now.
 She can train him, she plans to train them both regardless.
 She can protect them, but her strength alone won't make the pack truly strong.

 She hums happily as she drives them home.
 The joy of new Kin singing in her bones.
 She still has plans to hunt monsters, but she won't be much use at the moment.
 She's not strong enough for a tough fight.
 She's tired, all the power she's channeled has left her worn out.